Classical Childrens Books

 A modern translation of the 1609 - 1610 work of William Strachey about the Sea Venture ship wreck, survival on Bermuda Island, and eventual trip to Jamestown.

-Strachey's story is an exciting one, and well-written.
-Few indeed are the accounts continuing to be published four centuries after they were written.
-Nonetheless the language is archaic, Strachey being both a contemporary of and acquiantance with William Shakespeare himself.
+Strachey's story is an exciting one - and well-written.
+Few indeed are the accounts continuing to be published four centuries after they were penned.
+Nonetheless the language is archaic, Strachey being both a contemporary of and acquaintance with William Shakespeare himself.
 And with all due respect to the honored bard, and every English teacher who tries to enthuse their students to read him, the words and phrases are a bit difficult to swallow.
 Here the intent is to modernize the language while still maintaining some of the well-turned phrases employed.
 Strachey has an ear for alliteration, among other things.

 Shorter Sentences